 Butler Schools

 While many fine Butlers learned their trade with on-the-job training in fine homes and hotels, a handful of butler training schools around the globe are providing a fast track to the world of butling for their graduates.
-However, in too many cases, the effort to provide a fast track is resulting in a failure to provide necessary, marketable skills.
+However, occasionally, the effort to provide a fast track is resulting in a failure to provide necessary, marketable skills, thereby leaving graduates at a disadvantage and placement agencies at a loss and worsening the repute of all butler schools by association.

-The Institute has developed a list of subjects that schools should cover, in theory, as well as with sufficient role-playing and practical drills and real life exercises so as to give graduates the basic and actual skills they need.
+The Institute has developed a list of subjects that schools should cover in theory, as well as with sufficient role-playing and practical drills and real life exercises so as to give graduates the basic and actual skills they need.
 When this is accomplished, and personalized continuing education programs and internships are made part of the line-up, graduates, agencies and employers will have more certainty that the graduates from that school can be counted upon to perform satisfactorily and there should be no more issues with disappointed graduates who cannot find positions.

 The Institute strongly recommends internships under existing butlers to provide the necessary experience and resume/CV building that will not only provide graduates with the certainty on their actions, but also appeal to employers who generally prefer to hire experienced butlers.
 (See also our page on Internships.)

 We would like to emphasize that a 4-12 week course does not a polished professional make.
 Schools give the basic idea.
 Internships provide the familiarity and greater certainty one needs to be a butler.
-A few years of in residence experience puts one along the road to being an accomplished Butler.
+A few years of in- residence experience puts one along the road to being an accomplished Butler.
 As for being the consummate Butler, that’s a lifetime quest.
 But as you begin the journey, make sure the school you choose is right for you.

 Due diligence obviously includes consulting with past graduates and even placement agencies on their experience with each school.